 3. Designing the site from the ground up

-Let me be honest with you, I’m not an enemy of designing something from the ground up, starting at a blank canvas in Photoshop.
+Let me be honest with you, I’m not an enemy of designing something from the ground up, starting with a blank canvas in Photoshop.
 However, there’s no point in doing so with a site for a small business.

 Even though every business is different I’m sure there’s nothing that unique that has to appear on the site that you can’t do it with a nice theme and some plugins.